-1. Cash 50,000 withdrawn for official purpose from the bank.
+1. Cash 50,000 withdrawn for an official purpose from the bank.
 Journal entry for this transaction will be

 |To Bank A/C||50,000|

 2. Cash 10,000 received from a debtor is deposited into the bank

 |To Cash A/C||10,000|

 The above amount is recorded in the bank column (debit) side of the double column cash book.

 A contra entry is also used in the Intercompany netting to offset receivable and payable between 2 different entities/subsidiaries of a company so that one final amount remains among them.